robertdebock/ansible-role-sudo_pair/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-sudo-pair.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-sudo-pair)

-Provides sudo-pair for your system.
+The purpose of this role is to install and configure sudo-pair on your system.

 Example Playbook
 ----------------